quasarframework/quasar-framework.org/source/guide/quasar-theming.md

 </style>
 ```

 **NOTE:** You must add `@import '~variables'` within your `<style>` tags, in order for Quasar to parse any Stylus variables you may add.
-If you don't at the import, Quasar will literally pass the variables as text and any theming changes using Stylus variables won't work.
+If you don't, Quasar will literally pass the variables as text and any theming changes using Stylus variables won't work.

 ## Theming Your App